enicioli/bexs-backend-test/README.md

 ### Import your own csv database file via console:

+> Note: Your file must have the following headings in the first line: `origin,destination,price`

 - #### Upload your file to container:
 ```shell script
 sudo docker cp /path/to/filename.csv bexs-backend-test:/usr/src/app/resources